HydroModPy/HydroModPy/docs/readthedocs/source/index.rst

 HydroModPy was initiated in 2018 to streamline the deployment of hydrological models in catchments across the crystalline basement regions of Normandy and Brittany, France.
-The platform integrates a wide range of open-source packages (FloPy, WhiteBoxTools, etc.), making them easily accessible and shareable among scientific communities.
+The platform integrates a wide range of open-source packages (FloPy, whitebox-workflows, etc.), making them easily accessible and shareable among scientific communities.

 The development of HydroModPy was driven by two primary objectives: